hedgehog28/ag-tweets/README.md

 Solution will continue to fail on travis until I work out the build configuration issues for that build platform

 tldr; Find install instructions at the end of this file.
 Trust me, this is one of the projects you want to be looking at.

-Allan Gray.
+keywords: Allan Gray / AllanGray.

 # Purpose of this project
 This application is a coding test.
 It has the simple objective to display a list of tweets per user sourced from a text file.
 It has to be __production quality__.